 Verda Healthcare has established procedures for resolution of provider payment disputes.
+Submit all provider all provider payment disputes to Claimsappeals@Verdahealthcare.com.

 Definition of a Payment Dispute: A written request for review when a provider disputes the amount paid by Verda Healthcare for a service, including issues related to administration denials, bundling, and down coding of services.
-The payment dispute form is available on OfficeAlly.com.
+The payment dispute form is available on our Portal at https://verda.veriben.net/